ORNL/PRESTO/README.md

 ![# PRESTO](images/PRESTO-logo-tagline-no-bg.png)

 # PRESTO
-PRESTO: Privacy REcommendation and SecuriTy Optimization is a Python package that provides recomendation for the best privacy preservation algorithm based on user preferences.
-Traditional privacy preservation libraries provide an implementation of a set of algorithms but the user need to experiment and detemine which of them is the best for the given dataset.
-PRESTO provives recomendation of the top best algorithms and compares all the given algorithms so it is easier for the user to decide.
+PRESTO: Privacy REcommendation and SecuriTy Optimization is a Python package that provides a recomendation for the best privacy preservation algorithm based on user preferences.
+Traditional privacy preservation libraries provide an implementation of a set of algorithms but the user needs to experiment and detemine which of them is the best for the given dataset.
+PRESTO provides a recomendation of the top best algorithms and compares all the given algorithms so it is easier for the user to decide.

 ## Summary
-This package includes functions for:
+This package includes functions that:
-- Defines reliability, confidence, and similarity score.
+- Calculates reliability, confidence, and similarity score.
-- Modular solution so new privacy preservation algorithms or privacy preservation library can be easily integrated.
+- Provides a modular solution so new privacy preservation algorithms or privacy preservation library can be easily integrated.
 - Determines the best algorithm, privacy loss, confidence interval, reliability using Bayesian Optimization.
 - Recommends the best privacy preservation algorithms for a given dataset and user requirements.
-- Calculate the privacy-utility, similarity and reliability score.
 - Finds the best privacy preservation and machine learning settings for a given algorithm, dataset, and user requirements.
-- Visualize the top 3 algorithms and their confidence intervals.
+- Visualizes the top 3 algorithms and their confidence intervals.
-- Visualize the original and private datasets.
+- Visualizes the original and private datasets.
-- Visualize the similarity between the datasets and reliability score.
+- Visualizes the similarity between the datasets and reliability score.
-- Integration with existing privacy preservation libraries (e.g., Opacus) for finding the optimal parameters.
+- Integrates with existing privacy preservation libraries (e.g., Opacus) for finding the optimal parameters.

 ## Installation
 You can install the package from source: